You Are Not Starting Over

 QUICK ANSWER

-If you failed the Florida real estate exam, do not start over with the same textbook.
-Use your score report to find the weak content areas, rank them by exam weight, spend 14 days on targeted practice, take two full timed exams, and rebook only when your practice scores are above 80% with no topic consistently below 65%.
+If you failed the Florida real estate exam, do not restart with the same textbook and hope more hours fix it.
+Use your official exam result report, any content-area feedback available, and a fresh Florida-specific diagnostic to identify weak areas.
+Then spend 14 days on targeted practice, take two full timed exams, and rebook only when your practice scores are around 80% with no major topic consistently weak.

 14 days